manuelsanti1986/core-python/README.md

   - Exceptions are a mechanism for interrupting normal program flow and continuing in surrounding context.
   - Use `str()` to convert exceptions to string
   - Generally, do not catch the *TypeError* exception
+  - Implement platform-specific actions with *ImportError* and EAFP

 ---